36° 54′ N, 04° 46′ W

 Save this post on Pinterest!

-At the beginning the trail you walk over a wooden boardwalk, attached in the steep walls of the gorge, running 100 meters above the Rio Guadalhorce.
+The trail starts at the Gaitanejo dam.
+At the beginning of the trail, you walk over a wooden boardwalk, attached to the steep walls of the gorge, running 100 meters above the Rio Guadalhorce.
 In some places, you can still see the original path and you really realize how narrow and unstable it once was.

 In the middle part of the walk, you enter a more open plain that connects the two parts of the gorge.
 Here you walk on a normal path.
 Be sure to look up here, because this area is also known for its vultures.